apache/incubator-spot/ISSUES.md

 ## **Create an Issue**

-To create an issue please go to [ONI Issues](https://github.com/Open-Network-Insight/open-network-insight/issues), review current open issues for any matches.
+To create an issue please go to [ONI Issues](https://github.com/Open-Network-Insight/open-network-insight/issues),
+* Review current open issues for any matches.
- If there is a match, please feel free to go to the issue and add comments, if you don't find a match please continue creating your issue.
+* If there is a match, please feel free to comment on the issue.
+* If you don't find a match, please continue creating your own issue.

 ## **Add issue type label**